stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 +++
-title = "An Example of Tooling for Terraform & OpenTofu in Monorepos" slug = "tf-monorepo-tooling" date = "2025-08-02T10:32:00+01:00" description = "Tooling for Terraform and OpenTofu in monorepos" categories = ["automation", "aws", "devops", "opentofu", "terraform"] tags = ["automation", "aws", "devops", "opentofu", "terraform"]
+title = "An Example of Tooling for Terraform & OpenTofu in Monorepos" slug = "tf-monorepo-tooling" date = "2025-08-02T18:24:00+01:00" description = "Tooling for Terraform and OpenTofu in monorepos" categories = ["automation", "aws", "devops", "opentofu", "terraform"] tags = ["automation", "aws", "devops", "opentofu", "terraform"]
 +++

-This article describes an example of tooling for [Terraform](https://www.terraform.io/) and [OpenTofu](https://opentofu.org/) in a [monorepo](https://en.wikipedia.org/wiki/Monorepo) which only needs a [general-purpose task runner tool](https://www.stuartellis.name/articles/task-runner/).
-The infrastructure configurations can be maintained in the same project, alongside other code.
+This article describes an example of tooling for [Terraform](https://www.terraform.io/) and [OpenTofu](https://opentofu.org/) which only needs a [general-purpose task runner tool](https://www.stuartellis.name/articles/task-runner/).
 The tooling enables projects to support:

+- Infrastructure components alongside other code in a [monorepo](https://en.wikipedia.org/wiki/Monorepo).
 - Multiple infrastructure components in the same code repository.
 Each of these _units_ is a complete [root module](https://opentofu.org/docs/language/modules/).
-- Multiple instances of the same component with different configurations.
+- Multiple instances of the same infrastructure component with different configurations.
 The TF configurations are called [contexts](#creating-a-context).
 - [Extra instances of a component](#using-extra-instances).
 Use this to deploy instances from version control branches for development, or to create temporary instances.
 - [Integration testing](#testing) for every component.
 - [Migrating from Terraform to OpenTofu](#migrating-to-opentofu).
 You use the same tasks for both.